Celestial navigation is the art of position fixing relying on the celestial bodies.

 Circle of position

 One can calculate the geographical position right under the celestial body at the time of the measurement.
-Let’s call “altitude circle” the circle around this point with radius 90° – h.
+The circle around this point with radius 90° – h is called Circle of Position.

 All the other observers located on this circle see the identical altitude.